AkkilMG/String-Session/README.md

 ## Instructions

 This is a String Session Generator Script Which Is Accessible By Using environment (eg. Termux).
 It Quite Fast So Use It.
-Useful To Heroku User In Making Userbots.
+Useful To User In Making Userbots.

-<b>Made With ❤️ Using Pyrogram..
-By Heiman</b>
+<b>Made With ❤️ By Heiman</b>

 ## Installation